iamAlex107/Averion-bot/README.md

   <img src="https://img.shields.io/badge/License-Apache--2.0--License-green?style=for-the-badge&label=License&logo=apache">
   <br>
   <em>Made with ❤ by <b>iamAlex107</b></em><br>
   <b>Averion is multi-functional Discord Bot which is made by iamAlex.
 The bot is currently under development.
-It is friendly to use this bot as well as it is made comfortable to people who are new to Discord.</b>
+It is friendly to use this bot as well as it is made comfortable to people who are new to Discord. <a href = "https://discord.com/api/oauth2/authorize?client_id=851725121164541972&permissions=4227329783&scope=bot">Click here to Invite it.</a></b>
 </div>
 <hr>
 <h2>Contents</h2>